About

 The Bank of New York Mellon

 Tammy is currently a Senior Relationship Manager in Corporate Trust for The Bank of New York Mellon Trust Company.
-Based in the Detroit office, she manages trustee, paying agent and escrow services for a portfolio of healthcare, higher education, state/ local government and housing clients.
-She has experience with a very diverse mix of corporate trust products and bond financing structures.
+Based in the Midwest, she manages trustee, paying agent and escrow services for a portfolio of healthcare, higher education, state/ local government and housing clients.
+She has sales and business development responsibilities over a very diverse mix of corporate trust products and bond financing structures.
 Previous to her current business development role, Tammy was a Team Leader managing several administrators with responsibility for managing overall client relationships, reviewing documents associated with bond financings, ensuring accounts are properly established on all systems and, performing day to day administrative duties such a investments, cash movement, compliance monitoring, and debt service processing for numerous relationships.
-Tammy joined the public finance corporate trust industry in 1996 through heritage organizations and has over 26 years of total banking experience.
+Tammy joined the public finance corporate trust industry in 1996 through heritage organizations and has over 30 years of total banking experience.
 She has a Bachelor’s in Accounting and a Master’s in Finance.

 John Fletcher